Welcome to the Office of Finance

 The Coronavirus Aid, Relief, and Economic Security (CARES) Act, the Coronavirus Response and Relief Supplemental Appropriations (CRRSAA) Act and the American Rescue Plan (ARP) Act funds the Higher Education Emergency Relief Fund (HEERF I/II/III) grants at Cornish College of the Arts and provides emergency financial assistance to eligible students who are experiencing hardship due to the coronavirus that could adversely affect their educational success.

 Cornish College of the Arts’s CARES/CRRSAA/ARP Institutional Agreement and Assurance (PDF) states that it will use $316,407 in CARES, $316,407 in CRRSSA, and $806,541 in ARP funds to provide emergency financial aid grants to students.

 Emergency Student Awards

 |Table||HEERF I||HEERF II||HEERF III|

 |Total CCA Award||$316,407||$316,407||$806,541|

 The American Rescue Plan (ARP) Act makes emergency financial aid grants available to eligible students experiencing exceptional need.
-If approved for funding, students can apply grant monies towards their cost of attendance and/or towards other emergency costs that have arisen as a result of the coronavirus.
-Funds are disbursed directly to students and not to the student’s account.
+If approved for funding, students can apply grant monies towards their CCA cost of attendance and/or towards other emergency costs that have arisen as a result of the coronavirus.

-- Based on the current active student list, a review was completed to verify the list of students who submitted a 2021-22 FAFSA and qualified for federal financial aid, these students were eligible for the funding.
+Based on the current active student list, a review was completed to verify the list of students who submitted a 2021-22 FAFSA and qualified for federal financial aid, these students were eligible for the funding.
 From here, students were broken down into EFCs category, where students with the lowest EFC qualified for the largest funding.
-Also Cornish, only allocated half of their HEERF III funds for the Fall 2021 semester, the remaining half will be disbursed to students actively enrolled in Spring 2022.
+Cornish allocated half of their HEERF III funds for the Fall 2021 semester, the remaining half was disbursed to students actively enrolled in Spring 2022.